Daniel Wilcox: College career

-Wilcox played college football at Georgia Military Junior College where he graduated with his associate degree.
+Wilcox played college football at Georgia Military Junior College, where he graduated with an associate's degree.
 He then transferred to FCS powerhouse Appalachian State University.
-He finished his career having made 91 receptions for 940 yards and seven touchdowns.
-He majored in communications and advertisement.
+He finished his career with 91 receptions for 940 yards and seven touchdowns.
+He majored in communications and advertising.

 Professional career

 New York Jets

-Wilcox signed for the New York Jets as an un-drafted free agent on April 26, 2001.
-In his rookie season he only saw action in two games.
-1st NFL game was Monday night football vs the Pittsburgh Steelers.
+Wilcox signed for the New York Jets as an undrafted free agent on April 26, 2001.
+In his rookie season, he only saw action in two games.
+His 1st NFL game was Monday night football vs the Pittsburgh Steelers.
 His second career game came in the 1st round of the playoffs vs the Oakland Raiders.

 Tampa Bay Buccaneers

-On December 17, 2002, Wilcox was signed to the Tampa Bay Buccaneers active roster where they went on to win their first Super Bowl in franchise history.
+On December 17, 2002, Wilcox was signed to the Tampa Bay Buccaneers' active roster, where they won their first Super Bowl in franchise history.
 The game was called the Pirate Bowl, being that it featured the "Buccaneers vs the Raiders".
 In 2003, he started and played in two games, recording one special teams tackle before being released by the Bucs in week three.